 The idea behind our browser-based reading experience (OverDrive Read) is simple.
 When you see a book you like, you can start reading it with just a single click.
 We call this, "See book, read book," and it opens up all sorts of possibilities.

-Since OverDrive Read uses HTML5, most current web browsers are compatible.
-You can read on your computer (Windows, Mac, or Linux), your phone (iOS 5+ or Android 2.3+), and your tablet (iOS 5+ or Android 2.3+).
-Your reading progress and bookmarks will sync and show up on whatever device you open an OverDrive Read book on.
+Since OverDrive Read uses HTML5, most up-to-date web browsers are compatible.
+You can read on your computer (Windows, Mac, or Linux), your phone (iOS 7+, Android 2.3+, or Windows Phone 8), and your tablet (iOS 7+, Android 2.3+, or Windows RT/8).
 You can read more about compatibility here.

 Try an OverDrive Read sample now to see how it works.

 How do I use OverDrive Read?

-When you click or tap Read next to a title on your bookshelf or open an eBook sample, it will open in a new tab in your browser.
+When you click or tap Read next to a title on your library Bookshelf or open an eBook sample, it will open in a new tab in your browser.

 Click or tap the right or left edges of the eBook to turn pages.

 Click or tap and hold a word to access definitions, notes, and highlights.

-Click or tap the bookmark icon in the upper-left to save your position.
+Click or tap the bookmark icon in the upper-right to save your position.

 Use the table of contents (called "Chapters" in the menu) to navigate quickly through an eBook.

 You can use search to look up a word or phrase from within the eBook text.